 The Mount is made of granite, like our own Aberdeen, from the nearby Chausey islands.
 Rising 80 metres above sea level, it was quite some task, in the past, to bring the rocks up.

 When I arrived, there were long queues for the foot fountains for washing so I did not bother, and I had to pay to get into the toilet.
-Then the woman in the tourist office told me I would not be allowed into the Abbey with my back pack due to terrorist threats.
+Then the woman in the tourist office told me I wouldn’t be allowed into the Abbey with my backpack, due to terrorist threats.
 I reckoned differently, not having come all this way on foot, with this weight, only to be refused admittance.
 Barefoot, I continued my winding way up the back street to avoid the crowds.

 Today I made an exception to my own rule and bought a ticket.
-I do not usually pay to go into places because I do not have the money for the expense, and because it encourages me to go to different venues and see things from different angles.
-But I knew I needed to go into this one, and I discovered later that the entrance ticket hall was the place the very poor pilgrims of the past were received to be given alms and admitted for a blessing.
+I don’t usually pay to go into places because I do not have the money, and because it encourages me to go to free venues, places that might not be on the tourist route, and see things from different angles.
+However, I knew I needed to go into this one, and I discovered later that the entrance ticket hall was the place the very poor pilgrims of the past were received, to be given alms and admitted for a blessing.
 If I did indeed come here in a previous life, I was surely one of this group.

 We waited for our English speaking guide (he was very entertaining and knowledgeable) on the terrace before entering.
 As it turned out, no-one looked twice at my pack so I did not have to plead or prostrate myself to be let in.
 Once again my age, sex, and perhaps skin colour seemed to be a bonus.
 It was well worth it, but a long tour.
 I left after 2 hours because I was very cold and getting tired carrying the weighty luggage around with me, but it was still going strong when I peeled away.

-There is so much to say about this place, and many photographs available elsewhere.
+There’s so much to say about this place, and many photographs are available elsewhere.
 I listened and looked at chamber after chamber, conscious of the cold stone under my soles and imagining myself as one of the nuns he was describing, silent and worshipping through the ages.

-And fully engaged by the tale of a 1000 years of construction stimulated apparently, originally, by Saint Michael (as in the archangel) speaking not once, but twice to Aubert, Bishop of nearby Avranches, before he took heed and started construction; and, finally, with the building of the Gothic-style choir (chancel).
+And I was fully engaged by the tale of the 1000 years of construction, stimulated apparently by Saint Michael (the archangel) speaking not once, but twice to Aubert, Bishop of nearby Avranches, before he took heed and started to build.
+The building of the Gothic-style choir (chancel) was impressive.

 .